Panetta Congressional Internship

 SF State ICCE

-• In collaboration with ICCE staff conduct one-two info. sessions for the purpose of recruitment and information dissemination for the next Panetta intern
+• In collaboration with ICCE staff conduct three info. sessions for recruitment and information dissemination for the next Panetta intern

 • Participate in the Panetta selection committee to select the next Panetta intern

-• Provide ICCE a copy of the submitted Panetta policy paper
+• Provide ICCE with a copy of the submitted Panetta policy paper

 Application Information